 2) Eat Foods Fortified With Vitamin D

-You can also consider eating foods fortified with vitamin D to maintain healthy levels of the nutrient.
+You can also consider eating foods fortified with vitamin D to maintain healthy nutrient levels.
 When it comes to fortified foods, you will find both plant-based and animal products.

 The options available include soy milk, certain types of yogurt, cow’s milk, orange juice, and certain breakfast cereals.
-Before buying any of these foods, look at the ingredients list to confirm whether it has been fortified with vitamin D.
+Before buying any of these foods, look at the ingredients list to confirm whether they are fortified with vitamin D.

 3) Consider Taking Vitamin D Supplements

-There are certain groups of people that can benefit a lot from taking vitamin D supplements.
+Certain groups of people can benefit a lot from taking vitamin D supplements.
 These include young children, pregnant and breastfeeding women, people with darker skin, strict vegans, those who remain covered up when outdoors, housebound people, and those looking to give their immune system a boost.

 If you do not have enough vitamin D, a daily supplement can make for a great way to ensure adequate intake.
-However, you should ensure you purchase high-quality supplements and take them in the right quantities to achieve the desired results.
-Bronson Vitamin D3 10,000 IU: 360 Tablets is on Amazon for under $20.00, gives you 1250% of your recommended daily value
+However, you should ensure you purchase high-quality accessories and take them in the right quantities to achieve the desired results.
+Bronson Vitamin D3 10,000 IU: 360 Tablets give you 1250% of your recommended daily value.

 4) Exercise Daily